ABOUT THE EXHIBITION

-Terms are entered into Google and images defined.
+Terms are entered into Google, and images are defined.
 Possibilities open up in which an image of one’s own physical body can create a populous of digital bodies, a virtual Adam’s rib.
 The real and the searched take on each other’s identifying marks and can be reversed.

-When a memory or experience becomes a form can it have emotions?
-All of the sculptural form’s borrowed parts, well-worn and nostalgic, hold an uncanny energy.
+When memory or experience becomes a form, can it have emotions?
+All of the sculptural form’s borrowed parts, well-worn and nostalgic, hold uncanny energy.
 Self-analysis takes shape through these formal elements; hazy mental images face objecthood.

-Nicholas Ballesteros is a painter and visual artist based in Chicago Illinois.
+Nicholas Ballesteros is a painter and visual artist based in Chicago, Illinois.
 He received a BA from the University of Minnesota – Twin Cities alongside a Design minor.
 He has shown previously at NYCAMS gallery in New York and at Coffman gallery in Minneapolis.
-While his past work had an edge for appropriated media spanning collages, drawings, and videos, he has now turned towards painting.
-Having taught himself a digitally mediated photorealist method, Ballesteros makes autobiographical and conceptually driven paintings that play off the themes of love, intimacy and the domestic.
+While his past work had an edge for appropriate media spanning collages, drawings, and videos, he has now turned towards painting.
+Having taught himself a digitally mediated photorealist method, Ballesteros makes autobiographical and conceptually driven paintings that play off the themes of love, intimacy, and the domestic.